simondilhas/practice_circle/docs/practice/STANDING_2_STABILISATION.md

 ### Eyes
 - Continue with **eyes open** as in Stage 1, lids slightly lowered, gaze soft.
 - As the stance deepens and arms rise, you may find **closed eyes** help you sense the increased internal load more clearly.
-- Experiment with both open and closed, especially when fatigue or trembling appears.
-- Notice whether closed eyes deepen relaxation or create instability at this stage.
+- Experiment with both open and closed.
+Notice whether closed eyes deepen relaxation or create instability at this stage.

 ---